 These fur boots are not meant for walking, but rather for sitting pretty by the window while you watch the snow fall — or at least, this is how I picture it.
 I imagine you sitting by the window with your favorite book or your new iPad (hopefully reading this blog post).
-I picture your mom, daughter or granddaughter opening a Christmas present with a beautiful pair of these fur boots inside.
-With a big smile on her face, she puts them on, a perfect Christmas.
+I picture your mom, daughter or granddaughter drinking tea with a beautiful pair of these fur boots, perhaps it was a birthday or Christmas gift.

 Fur boots like these are perfect for keeping your feet warm and your carpets clean.
 They are knee-high to cover more of your leg so you can wear leggings or just a short dress and still keep you warm around the house.